HallaSurvivor/Blog/_posts/2024-05-07-topological-topos-3-bonus-axioms.md

 The usual proof (say, from Karagila's notes) doesn't use LEM, so it goes through unchanged.
-We'll present it here, though, paying special attention to the use of DC.
+We'll present it here paying special attention to the use of DC.

 $\ulcorner$